marco262/my_wiki/data/curse_of_strahd/gm_notes/village-of-krezk.md

   * [Clovin Belview](^curse_of_strahd/clovin_belview.jpg) ([stats](https://5e.tools/bestiary.html#mongrelfolk_cos), with Two-Headed), "Being drunk keeps me sane."
 * S19.
 Barracks
   * [Ezmerelda d'Avenir](^curse_of_strahd/ezmerelda_2.jpg) ([stats](https://5e.tools/bestiary.html#ezmerelda%20d'avenir_cos))
+  * Ezmerelda is visiting to try to seek out more info about Strahd, and try to find her mentor, the great vampire hunter Rudolph van Richten, and help him defeat Strahd.
+  * She has already infiltrated his tower, and has his research notes on her
+  * She's done a reading on his present state, and pulled the following cards:
+      1. Charlatan.
+He is hidden somewhere, likely in a disguise of some kind.
+      2. Torturer.
+He carries with him great pain and loss (Ezmerelda already knows this).
+      3. Mists.
+He seeks knowledge, but such knowledge is hard to come by, or hidden from him in same way.
+      4. Traitor, inverted.
+If his disguise is uncovered, he could be in great danger.
+      5. Shepherd, inverted.
+He travels with a domesticated animal of some kind, who is his closest companion.
+  * She's heard of a werewolf den to the north, and plans to completely avoid it.
+  * She's heard of a Vistani caravan near Vallaki, and though she plans to avoid the town altogether, she wants to stop by the encampment there to gather intel.
+  * She is friendly but guarded, not used to trusting others.
+She can be convinced to walk alongside the PCs, but isn't interested in joining them in their quests without good reason.
 * S21.
 Haunted Hospital
   * [Shadow](^curse_of_strahd/shadow.jpg) ([stats](https://5e.tools/bestiary.html#shadow_mm))